Sump Pump Installation Niagara-on-the-Lake (NOTL)

 A sump pump isn’t magic.
 It’s just smart physics.

-1. Water collects under/around your foundation (especially during rain/snowmelt).
+1. Water collects under/around your foundation (especially during rain/snowmelt), sometimes revealing hidden issues that require clogged drains service.

-2. That water flows into a sump pit (a basin set into the basement floor).
+2. That water flows into a sump pit (a basin set into the basement floor), often paired with backwater valve protection for sewer surcharge events.

-3. As the water level rises, a float switch triggers the pump.
+3. As the water level rises, a float switch triggers the pump, sometimes coordinated with trenchless sewer solutions when underlying pipe issues are present.

 4. The pump sends water out through a discharge pipe to a safe location away from your foundation.